auchung/seasonal-recipes/README.md

 - **p-value**: 0.5250

 Since the p-value is greater than 0.05, we **fail to reject the null hypothesis**.
 This suggests that our model does **not show statistically significant unfairness** in predictive accuracy between weekend and weekday recipes.

-Although small differences exist, they are consistent with what we’d expect under random variation, and we did not find strong evidence of model bias across this grouping.